Wilson Parking machines at hospitals hit by card skimming, banks say

 Wilson says it found no sign of skimming devices when it inspected them throughout the country.

+Wilson Parking supplies the equipment and some services to the Waikato District Health Board site but doesn't operate the car park.
+The board is the operator and manager of this car park.

-The Wilson-branded Hamilton car park operated by Waikato DHB is now the subject of a police investigation.
+The Waikato DHB says banks' claims of skimming are now the subject of a police investigation.

 Card skimming involves cloning a bank card by copying its magnetic strip while a camera records a person entering their pin number, gaining access to a person's bank account.